ISSN (Print): 1574-8936

-Science Citation Index Expanded, Journal Citation Reports/Science Edition, Biological Abstracts, BIOSIS, BIOSIS Previews, Scopus, EMBASE, Chemical Abstracts Service/SciFinder, ProQuest, ChemWeb, Google Scholar, EMBiology, Genamics JournalSeek, MediaFinder®-Standard Periodical Directory, PubsHub, Index Copernicus, J-Gate, CNKI Scholar, Suweco CZ, TOC Premier, EBSCO, Ulrich's Periodicals Directory, JournalTOCs and Dimensions.
+Science Citation Index Expanded, Journal Citation Reports/Science Edition, InCites, Biological Abstracts, BIOSIS, BIOSIS Previews, Scopus, EMBASE, Chemical Abstracts Service/SciFinder, ProQuest, ChemWeb, Google Scholar, EMBiology, Genamics JournalSeek, MediaFinder®-Standard Periodical Directory, PubsHub, Index Copernicus, J-Gate, CNKI Scholar, Suweco CZ, TOC Premier, EBSCO, Ulrich's Periodicals Directory, JournalTOCs and Dimensions.

 Ranking and Category:

 5 - Year: 1.1.98

 Free Copies Online

 Open Access Articles

 Most Popular Articles

 In-Depth Exploration of miRNA: A New Approach to Study miRNA at the miRNA/isomiR Levels, 2014 : 9 5; 522- 530